TRT in the UK and EU | Contact: +44 (0) 203 9003 209 | Login

 In women, testosterone is key to:

-Testosterone is measured in nanograms per decilitre of blood (ng/dl) and the following list illustrates healthy levels for different age groups.
+Testosterone is measured in nanograms per decilitre of blood (ng/dl) and the following table illustrates healthy levels for different adult age groups.
+It’s important to note that healthy levels can vary from person to person.

 Low testosterone is a widespread issue amongst men and recent studies have indicated that approximately 5% of men aged between 50 and 59 display some of the more common symptoms.